 Follow these tips to write an impressive CV, no matter your chosen field.

-The key to organizing your CV is placing your strongest selling points on the first page to entice employers to read more.
-Consider your publications, work history and research experience, and decide which highlights your strengths best.
+Place your strongest selling points on the first page of your CV to entice employers to read more.
+Consider your publications, work history, and research experience, and decide which of these highlights best showcases your strengths.
 Always arrange your sections in reverse-chronological order, with your most recent experience at the top.

 Additionally, consider breaking up long sections into smaller categories.
-For example, if you have many publications, classify them by type — research papers, books, conferences.
+For example, if your work has been featured in many publications, classify them by type—research papers, books, conferences.

 Here are extra formatting tips: